 - Dead → Dead

-In the Formula column, you reference transition probabilities that you created on the Variables page.
+In the Formula column, you reference transition probabilities that you created on the Parameters Page.
 Once you have described the probabilities of transitioning from a particular state to all other states, and you want to specify the probability of staying in the starting state, you can simply use the keyword, 'C', which stands for “complement” in hēRo3.
 When you specify a transition probability as “C”, hēRo3 automatically calculates its value as one minus all other probabilities of transition from that state, ensuring that the sum of all your probabilities always equals one.

 Health and Economic Values

 Health Values is where you define the line-item outcomes that you want to account for in your model.
 For the model that we are building in this example, we want to include life-years and quality-adjusted life-years (QALYs) by health state.
 We need to designate a name for each health value, provide a description for it, and describe the different ways in which it can accrue from an accounting standpoint.
 Each entry must be associated with a given health state (or all health states), a given strategy (or all strategies), and a formula representing the amount of this particular outcome that accrues in each cycle.
 Consider, for example, the health value, "well_qalys", which represents QALYs accrued in the "well" state.
 Since "nat" and "new" have different utility values for the “well” state, we need to specify two entries (ie, one for each strategy), with each referencing the corresponding's strategy's utility value in the "well" state.
 To add a new health value, click the button.
 To add new entry within an existing health value, click the button next to that value.